 \section{Introduction}

-Conjugacy on circle, that is, under what conditions a diffeomorphism on $ \mathbb{T}^1=\mathbb{R} / \mathbb{Z}=\left[ {0,1} \right) $ (regard $ 1 $ as equivalent to $ 0 $) can be conjugated to a rotation, is one of the most fundamental but difficult topics in dynamical systems.
-It has a long research history.
-It is known since Poincar\'{e} that the rotation number $ \rho(T) \in \mathbb{T}^1 $ is always well defined (up to an integer summand) for an orientation-preserving homeomorphism $ T $ on $ \mathbb{T}^1 $.
-More precisely speaking,
+Conjugacy on the circle, that is, determining under what conditions a diffeomorphism on $ \mathbb{T}^1=\mathbb{R} / \mathbb{Z}=\left[ {0,1} \right) $ can be conjugated to a rotation, is one of the most fundamental yet difficult topics in dynamical systems.
+It has a long history of research.
+It has been known since Poincar\'{e} that the rotation number $ \rho(T) \in \mathbb{T}^1 $ is always well defined (up to an integer summand) for an orientation-preserving homeomorphism $ T $ on $ \mathbb{T}^1 $.
+More precisely,